 The California Public Utilities Commission (CPUC) is different from other state utility commissions in that it litigates some of its utility cases.
 Jason Zeller, a recently retired CPUC lawyer, told The Morning Call that litigation motivates investigators to dig deeper and look harder for evidence ‘ ‘to go out there and open file cabinets.”

 ‘Only after the CPUC began preparing for litigation did investigators discover through an audit that PG&E had diverted to shareholders $50 million that was supposed to have gone toward natural gas pipeline safety improvements,” the article states.
-‘We need to find out what happened,” Zeller said.
+‘We need to find out what happened to the litigation,” Zeller said.
 ‘The only way to do that is to litigate a case.”

 Gerry Norlander, executive director of the Public Utility Law Project, told The Morning Call, ‘If you never play the card,” referring to litigation, ‘if your opponent knows you are bluffing, they can say this is their last offer.
 Check out leppardlaw.com/florida-dui-penalties for more info.